 Yes, library cards expire on a yearly basis.
 However, library cards can easily be renewed by visiting any PINES library and presenting a valid photo ID along with a current Georgia address.
 All fines and fees associated with the card must also be paid upon library card renewal.
 Unfortunately, library cards cannot be renewed online.

-The Peachtree City Library ONLY accepts donations that are in PRISTINE condition.
+The Peachtree City Library ONLY accepts donations that are IN GOOD CONDITION.
 The library accepts hardbacks, paperbacks, audio books, music CD's, and Dvd's.

 The Library DOES NOT accept:

 These items can be donated to local charity's and/or churches such as, Better Way Ministries, Clothes Less Traveled, or placed in the green Better World Book Bin at the Keep Peachtree City Beautiful Recycling Center at McIntosh Trail.
 Proceeds from Better World Books benefit literacy programs through out the United States.

 Yes, the library does offer wireless printing.
 You can now print from any mobile device or personal computer within the library.
 Click here for full instructions.

 The Peachtree City Library provides witness and notary services to assist the public with filing documents requiring notarization.
 The first page of signatures is free, however, each additional signature is $2.00.
 Peachtree City employees can only notarize and attest to the authenticity of signatures performed in their presence with appropriate photographic identification.
 Notaries CANNOT notarize wills or power of attorney documents.
 A Notary is available during open library hours.